danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/4_-_Chapter_4__Enhanced_Breadth_—_Diversifying_and_Transforming (1).md

 ### Cross-Functional Misfires and Breakthroughs

-Miranda glanced at the clock on the wall and felt a familiar pang of panic; another deadline was looming--not just for Razorbeam, but it seemed, for team morale as well.
-Somewhere on the third floor, Greg was slinging flour and dreaming of opening a dispensary, while Miranda wrestled with her own distraction--a Slack message from Quinn.
+Eleanor glanced at the clock on the wall and felt a familiar pang of panic; another deadline was looming--not just for Razorbeam, but it seemed, for team morale as well.
+Somewhere on the third floor, Greg was slinging flour and dreaming of opening a dispensary, while Eleanor wrestled with her own distraction--a Slack message from Quinn.

-"Miranda, I think we need to discuss the legal compliance report.
+"Eleanor, I think we need to discuss the legal compliance report.
 And please don't forget the snack order."

 Ah yes, the snack order.
-Crunchy evidence of Miranda's multi-tasking triumphs or disasters--or, as fate would have it today, a collision of absurdity that would give both floors something to chuckle about.
-But as preparation turned into chaos, Miranda found herself embroiled in an unexpected mess.
+Crunchy evidence of Eleanor's multi-tasking triumphs or disasters--or, as fate would have it today, a collision of absurdity that would give both floors something to chuckle about.
+But as preparation turned into chaos, Eleanor found herself embroiled in an unexpected mess.

 "Benji, you're coding the snack ordering system in conjunction with the compliance report, right?"
-Miranda called.
+Eleanor called.

 "Totally," Benji replied, immersed in the glow of his three monitors.
 He had automated enough scripts to make a busy bee look sluggish but somehow had overlooked the recalibration of his workflow.
 "See, I'm integrating the legal text right into the snack order form!"